Team-Rewind/TitanClimbing_Docs/src/content/docs/get-started/index.md

 ---
-title: Get Started
+title: How to use
-description: Set up the Titan Climbing plugin in an Unreal Engine project.
+description: Set up Titan Climbing and configure your player, climbable Titan, and Titan Surface.
 ---

 ## Before you begin